Definition of Paronomasia

 I fear no more.”

-In the following excerpt, John Donne has rhymed his name with “done” and his wife’s name Anne More with “more”.
+In the above excerpt, John Donne has rhymed his name with “done,” and his wife’s name Anne More with “more.”
 The words are underlined.
 This is an example of homophonic paronomasia.

 This extract is again an example of homophonic paronomasia.
-Shakespeare has exploited the words, “sole” and “soul”.
-Both sound the same, however, have different meanings, creating comic effect.
+Shakespeare has exploited the words “sole” and “soul.”
+Both sound the same, though they have different meanings, creating comic effect.

 “Tickler was a wax-ended piece of cane, worn smooth by collision with my tickled frame.”

-Here Dickens plays on the word “tickle”.
-This word is maneuvered in such a way that it gives two different meanings and comic effects.
+Here, Dickens plays on the word “tickle.”
+This word is maneuvered in such a way that it gives two different meanings and comic effect.

 Tell him he may